 This blog began in February 2005.
 The blog was originally hosted at Blogger, but moved to its own domain and the WordPress platform in August 2006.
 It is currently hosted by AN Hosting.
 I started the blog because I wanted to write more about Taiwan and cover a wider range of topics than was possible on my website, David’s Guide to Taiwan.
 David’s Guide to Taiwan is now part of Taiwanderful – Taiwan Travel & Culture Guide, a community website created by fiLi and myself.

 I used a number of different cameras while I was living in Taiwan.
 I started with a Fujifilm Finepix s5500 then graduated to a Canon 400D digital SLR in April 2008.
 I upgraded to a Canon 60D DSLR in July 2011.
 I also used a Panasonic LX5 and Nikon Coolpix 5200 as backup cameras.
-If you have any questions about a photo just leave a comment.
 Please respect copyright and don’t use my photos without permission.
-If there is a particular image that you would like to use on your personal blog, especially if it is Taiwan related, you can use it if you include a link back and credit.
+If there is a particular image that you would like to use on your personal blog or for other non-profit editorial or educational use, especially if it is Taiwan related, you can use it if you include a link back and credit.

 Comments are welcome in either English or Chinese.
 I respect a diversity of opinions but please try to be polite.
 Comments may be deleted for the following reasons: